priera/not_hot/README.md

 Execute the compiled program
 ----------------------------

-If want to run the file "test.s" using spim, you only have to type:
+If you want to run the file "test.s" using spim, you only have to type:

 > $spim -file test.s